ganeshpatchipala02/AI-BinPackingProblem-A1/README.md

 Execution Loop: Evolves the population for a number of generations defined by max_generations.
 In each generation: The population is evolved using the evolve function.
 The average fitness of the population is calculated and stored.
 The average fitness of the current generation is printed.

 The code genrally follows this structure for all parts but some functions are different based on requirements (Specific Target String, Deceptive Fitness)

+#Collaboration
+1.1 - Ganesh
+1.2 - Ganesh
+1.3 - Ben
+2 (Bin Packing Problem) - Collaborated on this.
+Both had input into all aspects of it.